hiway/mix_freebsd_pkg/README.md

 ```

-### Service user/ groups
+### Service user

-By default the service is run as a unprivileged user created based on the app name.
+By default the service is run as an unprivileged user created based on the app name.

   * Modify `project()` in `mix.exs` to add `freebsd_pkg: []`
-  * Add `user` and/or `groups` under `freebsd_pkg`.
+  * Add `user` under `freebsd_pkg`
-  * Group with the same name as user is automatically created if missing.
+  * Group with the same name as user is automatically created
-  * The `groups` section specifies any extra groups the user must be a member.
-  * The extra groups must already exist on the system, think `www`, `operator`, `wheel` etc.
-  * You can omit `user` if default is fine and only specify `groups`.
-  * You can omit `groups` if not needed and only specify user name.

 ```elixir
 # mix.exs